HMB-Entertainment/NZT/README.md

 NZT represents a purely visual 3D evolution of these games.
 I hope that it you find it vastly superiour to either of its predecessors as entertainment as well as brain food.

+## UPDATE !!!

+NZT now in *BETA* ...
+Lightning mode finished!
+Set LIGHTNING equal to True.
+Can't wait for feedback from my beloved beta testers!

+Example of Tracer in 3D SBS!
+View like magic eye image with focal point behind monitor.

+Have fun!

+Possible to extend this in many ways:
+- Make lighting "fade" displaying past elements faintly.
+- Change color of elements visited twice, thrice, (or more!) in same visual loop.
+- Different color for current and last element.
+- Alter the motion of the lightning.
+- New music for lightning related events?
+- Automatically create tutorial images and instead of normal image, display rainbow images when the two elements have a relationship! (e.g. HINT mode)
+- Further ideas at the end of the readme.

+Suggestions are left as an exercise to the reader. ;)

+Code has been refactored considerably yet again.
+Added many comments for readability.
+Grouped similar parts together.
+Coded in functional style.

 ## Installation

 ***These instructions will improve when I get installation feedback from a few friends***